MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 }
 ```

 The `DrawTerrain` method uses a rendering technique commonly used by MonoGame Framework games – iterative draw calls on child meshes of the parent model.
 In this rather simple case, the ground model only has one mesh.
 But for more complex models, this approach is required to properly render the model on the screen.
-The calls to [EnableDefaultLighting]() and [PreferPerPixelLighting]() highlight the power of the MonoGame Framework because you'll get standard 3-source lighting and smoother model lighting for free, creating some great results with little work!
+The calls to [EnableDefaultLighting]() and [PreferPerPixelLighting]() highlight the power of the MonoGame Framework because you will get standard 3-source lighting and smoother model lighting for free, creating some great results with little work!

 ![End of Step 2](Images/02-02-status-sep%202.png)